BenCuff/github-pages-test/docs/communicating-uncertainty.md

 {% include cards-container-end.html %}

-### Visualising uncertainty examples
+### Visualising uncertainty

-Data visualisations should include aids such as shaded ribbons or error bars to represent uncertainty [1].
+Data visualisations should include aids such as shaded ribbons or error bars to represent uncertainty.
 This is a simple yet impactful way of communicating uncertainty in statistics or data.
 The choice of visualisation method depends on:

 - the nature of your data
 - the level of detail you want to convey